chrisallick/light-crime-audio-player/README.md

 | Hide to menu bar | Click **×** — audio keeps playing |
 | Show player | Click the waveform icon in the menu bar |

+## About Light Crime

+The 90s and early 00s were an era of personal computing, self-expression, rapid technical expansion, the web.
+We were barreling forward at the speed of innovation and culture, and for a brief period, the utopia of new media and self-expression were fueled by the imagination.
+And then... it stopped.
+Hotline, KaZaa, Lime Wire, Napster, Tumblr, ICQ, AOL Messanger, IRC, Usenet, Winamp... remember WinRAR?
+All became irelevent really quickly, either due to legal restrictions or gutting of communities and platforms.
+Many artists have reflected on this, but I feel at this moment in time we're seeing that passion creep back through the cracks of the corporate chokehold on open web.

+Light Crime aims to create modern software with a cozier personal computing approach.
+Spotify is great.
+Apple Music is meh but no ICE ads, and yet... they still separate you from your media and personal space.
+All the tools and technologies still exist, sitting dormant, but maybe people have moved on, or recesses to small corners of the web.

+...
+Anyways, I think curating your music on your computer is fun.
+Making playlists is fun.
+And generally, just enjoying your computer rather a terminal to SaSS platforms is refreshing in 2026.
+Enjoy. - chris

 ## Coming soon!

 1. Theme editor for skinning: background images